input-output-hk/plutus-ops/README.md

 1. Create a new directory under `revisions`, copied from `staging` if this is a Marlowe environment or `plutusStaging` if it's a Plutus environment, named for your environment
 2. Update the cue file(s) in your new directory with the appropriate revisions of the relevant repositories
+3. Update the cue file(s) in your new directory, changing the package name to your new directory name
-3. Add an entry in `revisions/combined.cue` for your environment
+4. Add an entry in `revisions/combined.cue` for your environment
-4. Add a new entry to the `#namespaces` definition in `deploy.cue`, copied either from the `staging` entry or the `plutus-staging` entry, updating the following fields:
+5. Add a new entry to the `#namespaces` definition in `deploy.cue`, copied either from the `staging` entry or the `plutus-staging` entry, updating the following fields:

    - `#revs`: Use your own environment name
    - `#namespace`: Use a unique namespace name, which will become part of the URL for your deployment